lasersell/lasersell-sdk/README.md

 ## What can you build with the SDK?

-- **Automated exit strategies** — connect to the LaserSell Exit Intelligence stream, receive real-time exit signals with pre-built transactions, sign and submit in milliseconds.
+- **Automated exit strategies** — connect to the [Exit Intelligence Stream](https://docs.lasersell.io/api/stream/overview), receive real-time exit signals with pre-built transactions, sign and submit in milliseconds.
-- **One-shot sells and buys** — build, sign, and submit a single transaction through the LaserSell API with optimized routing and slippage.
+- **One-shot sells and buys** — build, sign, and submit a single transaction through the [LaserSell API](https://docs.lasersell.io/api/exit-api/sell) with optimized routing and slippage.
-- **Custom trading bots** — combine the stream, retry, and transaction modules to build production trading infrastructure.
+- **Custom trading bots** — combine the stream, retry, and [transaction modules](https://docs.lasersell.io/api/transactions/signing) to build production trading infrastructure.
 - **Portfolio management tools** — monitor positions, track PnL, and execute exits programmatically across multiple wallets.

 ## Install